 - Treat inappropriate laughter or crying

-Palliative care is a team of experts that help those with severe illnesses.
-They can help guide overall care according to your wishes.
+A team of specialists will work with you to create a care plan.
 The team will focus on quality of life for you and your family.

 ALS will affect muscles throughout the body.
 Chewing, swallowing, speech, and breathing can all be affected.
 Care will help to support the body when these changes occur.
-Help may include:
+Options are:

-- Physical therapy to ease muscle cramping and spasm.
+- Physical therapy to ease muscle cramping and spasms

 ALS Association http://www.alsa.org